SnoopJ/playground/python/pytest_/mock_sandbox/mock_time_travel/README.md

-This example shows using a stateful `Mock` to perform "time travel" when mocking an expensive function, advancing the observed clock by a fixed amount (in this case, an hour) each time the mocked-away expensive function is called.
+This example shows using a stateful fake object to perform "time travel" when mocking an expensive function, advancing the observed clock by a fixed amount (in this case, an hour) each time the mocked-away expensive function is called.